1. Audi E-Tron Estate

 If you want an eco-friendly drive but also want a smaller car, your choices would have been limited.
 That is, until the Kia E-Niro came along.
 This car has managed to combine the two ideas into one, which gives a smoother design and a fantastic plug-in hybrid system that puts mpg efficiency over everything else.

 Reaching an 80% charge in just 45 minutes and up to 282 miles from a single full charge, you will never have to worry about falling short on your journey.
-It is the perfect car if you want a smaller, cost-effective vehicle for everyday commuting.
+This Kia is the perfect car if you want a smaller, cost-effective vehicle for everyday commuting.

 6. Tesla Model 3